myaut/dtrace-stap-book/book/kernel/proc.md

 !!!

 !!!
 INFO
-Each process has its own address space -- in modern processors it is implemented as a set of pages which map virtual addresses to a physical memory.
+[__index__:context switch] Each process has its own address space -- in modern processors it is implemented as a set of pages which map virtual addresses to a physical memory.
 When another process has to be executed on CPU, _context switch_ occurs: after it processor special registers point to a new set of page tables, thus new virtual address space is used.
 Virtual address space also contains all binaries and libraries and saved process counter value, so another process will be executed after context switch.
 Processes may also have multiple _threads_.
 Each thread has independent state, including program counter and stack, thus threads may be executed in parallel, but they all threads share same address space.
 !!!

 #### Process tree in Linux

-Processes and threads are implemented through universal `task_struct` structure (defined in `include/linux/sched.h`), so we will refer in our book as _tasks_.
+[__index__:task (Linux)] Processes and threads are implemented through universal `task_struct` structure (defined in `include/linux/sched.h`), so we will refer in our book as _tasks_.
 The first thread in process is called _task group leader_ and all other threads are linked through list node `thread_node` and contain pointer `group_leader` which references `task_struct` of their process, that is , the `task_struct` of _task group leader_.
 Children processes refer to parent process through `parent` pointer and link through `sibling` list node.
 Parent process is linked with its children using `children` list head.

+Relations between `task_struct` objects are shown in the following picture:

 ![image:linux-task](linux/task.png)

-Task which is currently executed on CPU is accessible through `current` macro which actually calls function to get task from run-queue of CPU where it is called.
+[__index__:current pointer (Linux)] Task which is currently executed on CPU is accessible through `current` macro which actually calls function to get task from run-queue of CPU where it is called.
 To get current pointer in SystemTap, use `task_current()`.
 You can also get pointer to a `task_struct` using `pid2task()` function which accepts PID as its first argument.
 Task tapset provides several functions similar for functions used as [Probe Context][lang/context]. [task-funcs] They all get pointer to a `task_struct` as their argument:
 	* `task_pid()` and `task_tid()` -- ID of the process ID (stored in `tgid` field) and thread (stored in `pid` field) respectively.
 Note that kernel most of the kernel code doesn't check cached `pid` and `tgid` but use namespace wrappers.
 	* `task_parent()` -- returns pointer to a parent process, stored in `parent`/`real_parent` fields
 	* `task_state()` -- returns state bitmask stored in `state`, such as `TASK_RUNNING` (0), `TASK_INTERRUPTIBLE` (1), `TASK_UNINTTERRUPTIBLE` (2).
 Last 2 values are for sleeping or waiting tasks -- the difference that only interruptible tasks may receive signals.